 You have a right to see the information we hold on you by making a request in writing to email@example.com .
 If at any point you believe the information we process on you is incorrect you can request to have it corrected.
 If you wish to raise a complaint on how we have handled your personal data, you can contact our Data Protection Officer at firstname.lastname@example.org who will investigate the matter.
 If you are not satisfied with our response or believe we are processing your personal data not in accordance with the law you can complain to the Information Commissioner’s Office (ICO).

 When you enter this website your computer will automatically be issued with 'cookies'.
 Cookies are text files which identify users' computers to the server that host the website.
 FSS does not collect any personal information via the cookies on our website.

 Any personal data you provide when signing up for our news and food alerts will only be used for that purpose.
 This information will not be passed to any third parties.
-Users can unsubscribe from this service at any time.
+Users can unsubscribe from this service at any time or update their preferences.